pymc-devs/pytensor/doc/faq.rst

     f.trust_input = True
     f(numpy.array([10.], dtype=pytensor.config.floatX))

-Also, for small Pytensor functions, you can remove more Python overhead by making an Pytensor function that does not take any input.
+Also, for small PyTensor functions, you can remove more Python overhead by making an PyTensor function that does not take any input.
 You can use shared variables to achieve this.
 Then you can call it like this: ``f.vm()`` or ``f.vm(n_calls=N)`` to speed it up.
 In the last case, only the last function output (out of N calls) is returned.